ssc-spc-ccoe-cei/gcp-tools/devcontainer/doc/README.md

 You must log in to continue.
 Would you like to log in (Y/n)?
 Y
 ```
-A browser will open.
+A browser will open and you will be presented with and authentication challenge.
 You may need to copy the URL provided by the gcloud init command if your last browser session was with another account/profile.
 Paste the link and authenticate with accounts.google.com

 Google Cloud will want to confirm access for the SDK.
 Choose [Allow]